VERITAS-Observatory/V2DL3/README.md

 The V2DL3 project tries to share as many tools as possible between VEGAS and [Eventdisplay](https://github.com/VERITAS-Observatory/EventDisplay_v4), especially those used for writing the FITS files.

-Two main steps are required to convert VERITAS data products to DL3 FITS format and use them with gammapy.
+Two steps are required to convert VERITAS data products to DL3 FITS format and use them with gammapy.
 Each of these steps are covered by one of the following tools:

 - converter of event lists and instrument response functions to DL3 (`v2dl3-vegas` for VEGAS, `v2dl3-eventdisplay` for Eventdisplay)